onboardiq/fountain-papi/README.md

 [Fountain Partners API (PAPI)](https://partners.fountain.com/) ruby client.
 Helps get started quickly interfacing with PAPI.
 Today, the library allows for creating partner statuses for an applicant.

-In the future, this library is intended be at feature-parity with PAPI operation.
+In the future, this library is intended be at feature-parity with PAPI operations.

 ## Installation